There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 If this is the case, chat with your guide beforehand as he/she will ensure you still get to see everything in a way that won’t cause extra anxiety or fear!

-Again, we stress that your tour will likely not look exactly like the photos when booking.
+Again, I stress that your tour will likely not look exactly like the photos when booking.

 How to Book this Katla Ice Caves Tour

-We took ours through Manawa (a fantastic company that specializes in adventure tourism!) which has a direct partnership with Troll Expeditions.
+I booked mine through Manawa (a fantastic company that specializes in adventure tourism) which has a direct partnership with Troll Expeditions.

 You will receive a voucher from Manawa which will detail all instructions beforehand, including the meeting point.

 Have you ever been on a Katla ice caves tour?
-Let us know your tips and thoughts in the comments!
+Let me know your tips and thoughts in the comments!
 Thanks!

 More Iceland Travel Guides